medic/cht-docs/content/en/apps/guides/data/users-bulk-load.md

 ## Importing Users

 1. Create a copy of [this spreadsheet](https://docs.google.com/spreadsheets/d/1yUenFP-5deQ0I9c-OYDTpbKYrkl3juv9djXoLLPoQ7Y/copy).
-Give it a good name and note its location in Google Drive.
+Give it a descriptive name and note its location in Google Drive.
 You will always come back to your copy of this Sheet whenever you want to add a set of users.

 2. Copy the "contact.chw" and "contact.chw_VLOOKUP" worksheets so that you have a set of the pair per level of your hierarchy.
 If your hierarchy was "Central -> Supervisor -> CHW", you would have 3 pairs (6 worksheets total).
 Be sure each worksheet is named accurately.